 - Rush immunotherapy (accelerated immunotherapy)

 Rush immunotherapy, or accelerated immunotherapy, is a process that can speed up a patient’s tolerance to an allergen.
-Patients spend a day at the UT Health main campus and receive multiple injections.
+Patients spend a day at UT Health East Texas and receive multiple injections.
 Rush immunotherapy allows patients to eliminate the build-up phase of allergy shots and reach a maintenance dose much more quickly.
 This typically results in a much faster reduction of allergy symptoms.

 - Sublingual therapy (allergy drops)